jayljohnson/nordhus.site/blog/2023-08-03-career-development.md

 # Career Development
 > Dont run away from something, run to something

-* career and life advice from a mentor *
+*- career and life advice from a mentor*

 I've noticed a pattern with how I handle career development.